-93. Environmental impact assessment is the systematic identification and evaluation of the potential impacts (effects) of proposed projects, plans, programs, or legislative actions relative to the physical, chemical, biological, cultural, and socioeconomic components of the total environment.
-ADB SPS (2009) requires the assessment of environmental impacts during the different stages of the project, including project design/pre-construction, construction, and operation phases, and the formulation of corresponding mitigation measures to avoid, minimize or offset environmental impacts.
+88. Environmental impact assessment is the systematic identification and evaluation of the potential impacts (effects) of proposed projects, plans, programs, or legislative actions relative to the physical, chemical, biological, cultural, and socioeconomic components of the total environment.
+ADB SPS, 2009 requires the assessment of environmental impacts during the different stages of the project, including project design/pre-construction, construction, and operation phases, and the formulation of corresponding mitigation measures to avoid, minimize or offset environmental impacts.

-A. Design Phase Impacts and Mitigation Measures
+A. Design/Pre-Construction Phase Impacts and Mitigation Measures

-94. Integration of EMP in bidding documents and contracts.
-Lack of awareness by contractors on ADB SPS requirements may result in insufficient budget and non-implementation of EMP.

-- 95. To ensure that EMP will be provided with sufficient budget and implemented: - (i) The PMU will incorporate the costs of implementing OHS and the EMP as well as specific provisions requiring contractors to comply with all other conditions required by ADB into the bidding and contract document. - (ii) Once the Contractor is selected, the PIU with support from PMSC will inform contractors on their responsibilities in EMP implementation, in compliance with ADB and government requirements, self-monitoring and reporting procedures. - 96.
+- 89. Integration of EMP in bidding documents and contracts.
+Lack of awareness by contractors on ADB SPS, 2009 requirements may result in insufficient budget and non-implementation of EMP. - 90.
+To ensure that EMP will be provided with sufficient budget and implemented: - (i) The PMU will incorporate the costs of implementing OHS and the EMP as well as specific provisions requiring contractors to comply with all other conditions required by ADB into the bidding and contract document; and - (ii) Once the Contractor is selected, the PIU with support from PMSC will inform contractors on their responsibilities in EMP implementation, in compliance with ADB and government requirements, self-monitoring and reporting procedures. - 91.
+Updating of IEE.
+The PMU shall update the IEE in case of change in design and submit the same for review and clearance of ADB. - 92.
 Provisions for connection to service infrastructure.
-Unplanned construction activity may be necessary in case of absence of service infrastructure at the site. - 97.
-To avoid unplanned construction activity, the PMU and PIU shall confirm the location, capacity, functionality and connection readiness of water, sewerage, electricity, heating and legal landfills to avoid wastewater dumping, ad-hoc connection arrangements, or inappropriate waste disposal during the construction phase. - 98.
+Unplanned construction activity may be necessary in case of absence of service infrastructure at the site. - 93.
+To avoid unplanned construction activity, the PMU and PIU shall confirm the location, capacity, functionality and connection readiness of water, sewerage, electricity, heating and legal landfills to avoid wastewater dumping, ad-hoc connection arrangements, or inappropriate waste disposal during the construction phase. - 94.
 Integration of climate change considerations in design.
-The impact of climate change is significant for the drainage rehabilitation subproject.
-The detailed design of the drainage should consider future changes in climate patterns such as flooding due to extended monsoon seasons and increased level of precipitation, droughts, and increased global temperature, among others.
-More particularly for the subproject, the design of the subproject should consider: - (i) Likely changes in the climatic conditions with respect to temperature, flooding, salinity, and acidity, including drainage aspects; and - (ii) Likely impacts on surface runoff due to climate change-induced heavier and more erratic rainfall. - 99.
-The impacts of climate change will be mitigated during the design and planning stage for the drainage construction and improvement subproject.
-Among these measures are the following: - (i) Due to climate change, the river water level will rise and as a result may overflow causing flooding of roads and establishments.
-Therefore, the appropriate base depth level of the canals for desilting and excavation should be determined: - (ii) The differences in water level between base and future time should be computed as it is needed to estimate the additional drainage embankment height required.
-This is in addition to the resulting depth of the canal after excavation or desilting; - (iii) The drainage canal is expected to drain a significant additional discharge due to climate change-induced higher rainfall during monsoon seasons.
-Therefore, widening of some sections of the drainage should be considered.
-However, any widening activities should also consider any social safeguard implications; and - (iv) Maximum possible efforts have to be made for minimizing cutting of trees while designing the rehabilitation and protection of the drainage canal walls and embankments. - 100.
+The detailed design of the road network should consider future changes in climate patterns such as flooding due to extended monsoon seasons and increased level of precipitation, droughts, and increased global temperature, among others. - 95.
+Detail design of the subproject roads provides for possible measures, both structural and non-structural, to integrate climate resilient design standard into the road subproject.
+Such actions are to include: (a) raising of road levels to optimum heights; (b) bitumen carpeting increased to required thickness; (c) proper compaction of soil beneath carpeted layers; (d) preference to cement concrete (CC) pavement with appropriate temperature reinforcement and guide wall to protect erosion and sliding where there are threats of inundation; and (e) turf and tree plantation along the road shoulders and roadside slopes. - 96.
 Impacts on local hydrology.
-Failure to consider the local hydrology in the siting and design planning may lead to local waterlogging problems and obstruction of water flows in the vicinity.

-- 101. To address these impacts, the design will consider the following: - (i) Detailed assessment of the micro hydrology and topography of the project site; - (ii) Design the drains according to the slope and elevation relative to the water bodies that may exist in the area; and - (iii) Provide the appropriate design of drains for road stretches that do not have existing drainage or where persistent flooding has been recorded.
+Failure to consider the local hydrology in the siting and design planning may lead to local waterlogging problems and obstruction of water flows in the vicinity. - 97.
+To address these impacts, the design will consider the following: - (i) Detailed assessment of the micro hydrology and topography of the project site;